-A dataset is the basic repository for data files and associated metadata, documentation, scripts, and any other supporting assets that should be stored alongside the data.
+A dataset is the basic repository for data files and associated metadata, documentation, scripts, and any other supporting resources that should be stored alongside the data.
 Datasets are where all data is stored and documented for later sharing and use in projects.
 While there are many functional similarities between datasets and projects, we recommend that you store your data in a dataset and work with it--combine, query, analyze, draw insights, etc.--in a project.

 When you create a dataset it might be because you have a database or other tabular data that you want to analyze and share.
 But data from a database isn't the only kind of data you can put in a dataset.
 Any file type can be saved there.
 Check out our article on supported file types for Information about various file types and the ways they are handled.